Chosey98/soldierDocs/README.md

 ---
 description: >-
-  Welcome to Soldier's Documentation.
+  Welcome to Soldier's Official Documentation.
 This website was designed to help Soldier's users fully understand how to use the bot.
 This website contains instructions on how to setup, verify and use commands.
 ---